ncordon/talks/git/README.md

 # Git to the rescue!
-Git slideshow for Beers 'n' Learn at Disney Streaming Services' London office, with mild uses for some git tools:
+Git slideshow for Beers 'n' Learn at Disney Streaming Services' London office, with basic explanation and use cases for some git tools:

 * config
 * rebase